RendijsSmukulis/codevoid.io/content/building-docker-image-aiohttp-hello-world.md

 FROM python:3
 ```

+This will pull a base image that already has Python 3 installed, so there is no need to set it up separately.

 Next, add the line indicating the two files that need to be added to the new image:
 ```
 COPY server.py /
 COPY requirements.txt /
 ```

-Then, add the line that will install the dependencies from requirements.txt:
+Then, add the line that will install the Python application's dependencies from requirements.txt:
 ```
 RUN pip install -r requirements.txt
 ```

-The RUN command is executed when the image is built, as opposed to the CMD command, which is executed when
+The RUN command is executed when the image is built, as opposed to the CMD command, which is executed when the docker image is actually run
+(i.e. a running container is actually created).

-Lastly, add the line that instructs Docker to start our python service when the image is run:
+Lastly, add the line that instructs Docker to start our Python service when the image is run:
 ```
 CMD [ "python", "-u", "server.py" ]
 ```

-The '-u' parameter will instruct python interpreter to not buffer the output to console.
+The '-u' parameter will instruct the Python interpreter to not buffer the output to console.
 Without this, the
-python output does not seem to be forwarded to the docker host.
+Python output does not seem to be forwarded to the docker host.

 To contrast the last two commands, `RUN` and `CMD`:
 - `RUN` will be executed during the creation of the docker image.
 Thus, any changes to the file system (e.g.